okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 * When you update an integration that's already published, be mindful to preserve backwards compatibility for your integration.
 Older instances of your integration could be in use by Okta customers.

-   If your update introduces new variables and you're using dynamic URLs, ensure that your test cases cover a variety of scenarios with different possible values for those variables.
+   If your update introduces new variables and you're using dynamic URLs, ensure that your tests cover various scenarios with different possible values for those variables.
 The newly introduced variables aren't populated for older instances of your integration.
 For example:

    <StackSnippet snippet="backward-compatible-eg" />